 - Do I have to apply?
 Are there guidelines?

 - What does a potential syllabus or calendar of the course look like?

 The TLA is an eight week training that focuses on building technology leadership in your organization.
-Guided by a workbook, facilitators, and thought leaders from the nonprofit technology sector, the TLA is delivered through on-demand and weekly collaborative web conferences, participants will work through core competencies with other members of their cohort.
-The core competencies we'll focus on are:
+Guided by a workbook, facilitators, and thought leaders from the nonprofit technology sector, the TLA is delivered through on-demand and weekly collaborative web conferences.
+Participants will work through core competencies with other members of their cohort.
+The core competencies include:

 - Understanding the Role of Technology in Nonprofits

 - IT Planning and Implementation

 - The Human Side of Technology: Staffing, Operations, and Change Management

 - Introduction to Technology Systems, Tools, and Trends